 Waitwhile regularly updates network architecture schema and maintains an understanding of the data flows between its systems.
 Firewall rules and access restrictions are reviewed for appropriateness on a regular basis.

-Waitwhile has a Security Incident Response Plan designed to quickly and systematically respond to security incidents that may arise.
+Waitwhile has a Incident Response Plan designed to quickly and systematically respond to security incidents that may arise.
 The incident response plan is tested and refined on a regular basis.

 Waitwhile's infrastructure is designed to provide the best experience and to minimize service interruption due to hardware failure, natural disaster, or other catastrophes.
 Features include: